wmcooper2/billboard-top-100-scraper/README.md

 The most popular songs have the greatest likelihood of being interesting to EFL students.

 ### Operation (GUI not finished)
+1. Make sure the external database is connected (my personal device "MONTHLY"). (was the old testdata dir?)
-1. start the GUI
+2. start the GUI
-2. click the stages from top to bottom.
+3. click the stages from top to bottom.

 # Developer Notes
 * This program creates directories and writes to files in those created directories.
 * Below is some important points for scraping from this site.
 * The address system changes a little through the site.
-* The saved results are always in valid urls (you can copy/paste directly into a browser)
+* The saved results, up to but not including the last stage, are always in valid urls (you can copy/paste directly into a browser)
+* The last stage's results are plain text files with comma separated values
+* The GUI buttons start subprocesses because tkinter is not thread safe.

 ### Process Flow
 * scrapeyears.py